allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 If a transaction `T1` holds an exclusive (X) lock on row r, a request from some distinct transaction `T2` for a lock of either type on r cannot be granted immediately.
 Instead, transaction `T2` has to wait for transaction T1 to release its lock on row r.

 Depending on how the locks are assigned to rows, they can be called by specific names.
 For example, locks placed on individual records in a table are called `Record Locks`.
-Locks that are placed on a range of rows between two index records, used to prevent other transactions from inserting new records into the range are called `Gap Locks`.
-And finally,  locks that cover both a specific record and the gap before it in an index, used to protect both the targeted record and prevent insertion of new records into the gap are called `Next-key Locks`.
+Locks that are placed on a range of rows between two index records, used to prevent other transactions from inserting new records into the range are called `Gap Locks` or `Next-key Locks`.
+Finally to maintain the integrity of the data and ensure there is no issue while inserting new data, the `Insert-Intention Lock` and `Auto-Inc Locks` may be set by INSERT operations.

 ###### RECORD LOCKS